krfreak/cwdt-faq/content/crafts/cdr_belt.md

 #### Option 2 - Gamble, but you can get T1 life.

 1. Craft Can Have 3 Crafted Modifiers
-2. Craft Suffix Cannot Be Changed
+2. Craft Suffixes Cannot Be Changed
 3. Harvest Reforge Life.
 Beaware it may fill all 3 prefixes.
-4. Repeat Suffix Cannot Be Changed & Reforge life until you are happy with life mod
+4. Repeat Suffixes Cannot Be Changed & Reforge life until you are happy with life mod

 #### Bonus

-In Phase 1 if you happen to regal T1/T2 flask effect duration then craft Suffix Cannot Be changed and Aisling and Pray for 16 CDR.
+In Phase 1 if you happen to regal T1/T2 flask effect duration then craft Suffixes Cannot Be changed and Aisling and Pray for 16 CDR.

 Crafting Cost - 6 divines lucky, 25 divines very unlucky